Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

-Often times couples who get divorced simply rediscover the same problems down the road in future relationships.
+Often times couples who get divorced rediscover the same problems down the road in future relationships.

 Regardless of whatever decision you make, take your time.
 You may even want to consider getting away for a weekend to be by yourself and clear your mind.
 In this peace, you may even have an “AHA” moment that brings you the clarity you’ve been searching for.

 These are just some of the questions to consider if you’re asking yourself whether or not your marriage is worth saving.
 Since I have been in your shoes, I do have some great resources to recommend to you for navigating this difficult time!

-How to Know if Your Marriage is Really Over
+How to Know if Your Marriage is Over

 To come to the conclusion that you should get a divorce, you must first ask yourself whether or not you are making the right decision.

-If you prefer being alone instead of being around your spouse, then that’s a huge warning sign.
+If you prefer being alone to being around your spouse, that’s a huge warning sign.

 If both of you have tried to spend time together to rekindle the romance but it hasn’t worked after valiant efforts on both of your behalves, then it may be time to call it quits.

 2. Their Touch Makes You Flinch And Feel Uncomfortable

-The romance is completely gone and perhaps you even feel repulsed by your spouse’s touch.
+The romance is gone, and perhaps you even feel repulsed by your spouse’s touch.
 Despite both of you giving it your all, your efforts to bring the spark back have unfortunately proven unsuccessful.